-Summary Beef liver is high in protein and folate, with about 54% of the RDI of folate in a single 3-ounce (85-gram) serving.
+Beef liver is high in protein and folate, with about 54% of the DV of folate in a single 3-ounce (85-gram) serving.

 Wheat germ is the embryo of the wheat kernel.

-Although it’s often removed during the milling process, it supplies a highly concentrated amount of vitamins, minerals and antioxidants.
+Although it’s often removed during the milling process, it supplies a high concentration of vitamins, minerals, and antioxidants.

-Summary Wheat germ is high in fiber, antioxidants and micronutrients.
-One ounce (28 grams) of wheat germ contains about 20% of the RDI for folate.
+Wheat germ is high in fiber, antioxidants, and micronutrients.
+One ounce (28 grams) of wheat germ contains about 20% of the DV for folate.